Out of Place Artifact: The Mysterious Stone Egg of Lake Winnipesaukee

 - Ancient nanostructures found in Ural mountains are out of place and time

-Details of carvings on two of the sides of the stone ( Noahsage)
+Details of carvings on two of the sides of the Mystery Stone. ( Noahsage)

 History of the Lake Winnipesaukee Stone Egg